theradun2git/Webdesign-Projektarbeit-React/README.md

 ### Installation
 - Change to Root-Folder
 - Install with `npx create-react-app my-app`
-- After the install to run the app with `npm run`
+- After the install to run the app with `npm start`
+- Important: Wechsel von Port 3000 auf 3001 => mit "Y" bestätigen

+### Problems with CORS
+- Install CORS in the "rest-api" - Folder with `npm install cors`
+- Rebuild Docker Container with `docker build && docker compose up`
+- add this text to .\rest-api\app.js: `app.use(cors({ origin: 'http://localhost:3001' })); // Allow requests from your React app` (before const relations ...)

 ### Journal

 #### 14.09.2024
 - Klärung div.
 Fragen u.a. zu "React", Docker und GitHub
 - Erläuterung Projektarbeit inkl.
 Beispiele

+#### 21.09.2024
+- First steps with a tutorial
+- Inserting the table “Categories”
+- Problem solved with CORS